14 kilometres,Ming brick,still standing.

 Huaqing Palace

 Thirty minutes east of the city.
-Tang imperial hot springs, same Xi'an stay, easy half day.
+Tang imperial hot springs, same Xi'an stay, easy half-day.

 Read this experience